amandugar/clickhouse-orm/README.md

 // Create a new user
 const user = new User().create({
   id: 1,
-  name: "John Doe",
+  name: 'John Doe',
-  email: "john@example.com",
+  email: 'john@example.com',
 })

 // Save to database